rbisdorff/Digraph3/docSphinx/tutorial.rst

 	'order', 'gamma', 'notGamma', ...
 	]

-The resulting digraph contains 20 positive (valid) outranking realtions.
+The resulting digraph contains 20 positive (valid) outranking relations.
 And, the mean majority criteria significance support of all the pairwise outranking situations is 63.3% (see :numref:`tutOutrankingDigraph` Lines 8-9).
 We may inspect the complete [-1.0,+1.0]-valued adjacency table as follows.

 .. code-block:: pycon
    :linenos: